Applications and Earthquake Engineering (Civil and Environmental Engineering)

 Content

-- Characterization of free and forced vibrations of primary systems
+- We are characterizing the free and forced vibrations of primary systems.

 - Self-method reactions and disequilibrium reactions

-- Dynamic stiffness method for combining vibrations, elastic media and P effects
+- The dynamic stiffness method combines vibrations, elastic media, and P effects.

-- Design and response analysis of three structural structural systems with joint walls
+- The study focuses on the design and response analysis of three structural systems that have joint walls.

 - Summary